magomimmo/modern-cljs/doc/tutorial-04.md

 nil
 ```

-Here we called the `log` function of the `console` object living in
+Here we called the `log` function on the `console` object living in
-the `js` special namespace, by passing it the `"Hello from
+the `js` special namespace by passing to it the `"Hello from
 ClojureScript!"` string as an argument.
+The `/` char keeps a namespace
+name separated from the symbols defined in the namespace itself.

 You should see the `Hello from ClojureScript!` message printed in the
 JS console of your browser.